apparatus/fuge.io/src/pages/support/index.md

 - For __issues__ or __questions__ open an [issue][] on Github.
 - For __discussions__ we have a [Gitter][].
+- Reach out directory on twitter to @pelger

 No matter how minor your issue is or how basic your question appears to be we want to hear it.
 We want you to get up and running as quickly as possible so please, ask away.